idaholab/moose/framework/doc/content/source/interfaces/SetupInterface.md

 !listing modules/level_set/include/base/LevelSetTypes.h

-This new global must be defined, which occurs in the corresponding source file.
-When defining the new flags with a name and optionally an integer value.
+This new global must be defined, which occurs in the corresponding source file using the `defineExecFlag()` macro defined in `ExecFlagRegistry.h`.

 !listing modules/level_set/src/base/LevelSetTypes.C